Did you know that you can use Alexa and Amazon Echo to get prepared for the GED test?

 Math Drills and Math Quiz

 This quiz size is adjustable and so is the difficulty level, ranging from negative and whole numbers to decimal numbers.
-This skill allows you to put your Math knowledge to the test.
 Here are some features:

 - You can practice your addition & subtraction knowledge

 - The difficulty level can be adjusted from Level 1 up to Level 12

 - You can increase the number of quiz questions from 5 to 25